Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Introduction

 \section{Introduction}

-The adoption of Large Language Models (LLMs) has surged in recent years, revolutionizing natural language processing (NLP) tasks across various domains.
-A critical question arises when practitioners use these models \textit{``Which LLM is most suitable for a particular task or use case?"} Given the plethora of LLMs available today, each with their own unique strengths and weaknesses, this decision-making process has become increasingly complex \cite{jiang2023llm}.

-Historically, NLP benchmarks such as GLUE \cite{wang2019glue}, SuperGLUE \cite{wang2020superglue}, and more recently LLM-centered benchmarks such as LM-Eval \cite{eval-harness} have aimed to answer this question by evaluating these models on a series of challenging tasks that assess their natural language understanding (NLU) capabilities.
-However, a major limitation of these classical benchmarks is that they often fail to capture and evaluate more nuanced, diverse, and complex cases where establishing a definitive ground truth is challenging and, in many cases, unattainable \cite{chiang2024chatbot}.
-Consider the task of rating competing model responses to a given prompt.
-These standard benchmarks often overlook the intricacies of assessing language generation, where nuances and qualitative factors play an important role.
-This problem is particularly evident in tasks such as open-ended text generation, conversational dialogue, and creative writing, where alignment with human judgment is paramount.
-Although a given model may score highly on these classical benchmarks, their output often does not align with human preference. \cite{zheng2024judging, irugalbandara2023scaling}.
+Rapid progress in large language models (LLMs) has highlighted the critical need for LLM evaluation methodologies, especially for complex generation tasks \cite{guo2023evaluating}.
+Traditionally, NLP evaluation has relied on benchmarks such as GLUE \cite{wang2019glue}, SuperGLUE \cite{wang2020superglue}, and more recent LLM-focused benchmarks like LM-Eval \cite{eval-harness}.
+However, a significant limitation of these classical benchmarks is their reliance on established ground truth, making them unsuitable for evaluating more nuanced, diverse, and complex cases where such ground truth is difficult to define or entirely unattainable \cite{chiang2024chatbot}.
+This problem is particularly evident in complex tasks such as open-ended text generation, conversational dialogue, and creative writing, where human judgment is paramount.
+Previous work has shown that these benchmark evaluation results do not correlate well with human LLM evaluations \cite{zheng2024judging, irugalbandara2023scaling}.